awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.Multiserver.md

 ## Performing a multiserver assessment<a name="CHAP_AssessmentReport.Multiserver.Procedure"></a>

 Use the following procedure to perform a multiserver assessment with AWS SCT\.
 You don't need to create a new project in AWS SCT to perform a multiserver assessment\.
 Before you get started, make sure that you have prepared a comma\-separated value \(CSV\) file with database connection parameters\.
 Also, make sure that you have installed all required database drivers and set the location of the drivers in the AWS SCT settings\.
-For more information, see [Installing the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.
+For more information, see [Downloading the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.

 **To perform a multiserver assessment and create an aggregated summary report**